Updated April 2022

 The grey seal is a large seal, with the bulls often reaching over 3 meters in size and weighing around 300 kilos.
-It is distinguishable from the Harbour Seal by its straight head profile and wide set nostrils and it also has fewer spots on its body.
-Pups are born from September – November and weigh about 14 kilos.
+It is distinguishable from the harbor seal by its straight head profile and wide set nostrils.
+It also has fewer spots on its body.
+Pups are born from September to November and weigh about 14 kilos.
 They have silky white fur that turns into the dense, waterproof fur of an adult after a month.